impredmet/ERC5D/README.md

-# MEMENTO - Optimized Launch with Lower Fees
+# MEMENTO - Optimized ERC-4D Launch with Lower Fees

 ## Overview
-MEMENTO is built on the ERC4D standard, with optimizations that significantly reduce gas fees during the launch process.
+MEMENTO is built on the [ERC4D standard](https://ethereum-magicians.org/t/erc-4d-dimensional-token-standard-dts/21185), with optimizations that significantly reduce gas fees during the launch process.
 The `launch()` function has been simplified, and the `allowExempt` feature is enabled by default.
 This version offers an improved deployment experience compared to INCEPT, with an emphasis on efficiency and reduced costs.

 ## Optimized Gas Fees
 By optimizing how certain features are initialized, MEMENTO reduces gas costs in the launch phase.
 Operations that were executed post-deployment in INCEPT are now handled upfront.
 For instance, the `_setERC721TransferExempt` has been included during the contract deployment: